UnitOneAI/MCPBuilder/README.md

 **UNITONE MCP Builder is designed for local development use only.**

-This is the **open source version** intended for single-user local development environments.
-The admin portal should **NOT be deployed to public servers** as it:
+This is the **open source version** intended for single-user local development environments, while we welcome contributors!
-- Has no authentication system
-- Can fetch arbitrary URLs when parsing OpenAPI specifications (by design for functionality)
-- Is optimized for local, trusted developer environments

-**For Production/Public Deployments:**

 If you require:
 - Hosted/managed MCP server generation